|

 Keep the following records on file and available at the principal business office of your Kentucky LLC:

-- Names and addresses of all Members and Officers of the Kentucky LLC
+- Names and addresses of all Members and Managers of the Kentucky LLC

 - Articles of Organization for the Kentucky LLC and any Amendments to them